-Read on to find out how to use this lighting technique.
+Read on to find out how to use this Rembrandt lighting technique.
 You’ll take amazing portraits full of moodiness and interest.

-What Is Rembrandt Light?
+What Is Rembrandt Lighting?

 Portrait photographers have a few main classic lighting setups to choose from.
 You can create many of them in their most basic form with a single light source, such as a speedlight.

 The type of lighting isn’t important.
 But it needs to be a light source you can control.
-Natural light isn’t easy to control as amain light source.
+Natural light isn’t easy to control as a main light source.

 Some of these setups include butterfly light and loop light.
 The names are often assigned after the type or shape of the shadows the light(s) casts on the model’s face.

-Rembrandt light, instead, takes its name from the famous Dutch painter Rembrandt.
+Rembrandt lighting, instead, takes its name from the famous Dutch painter Rembrandt.
 He was a master of the chiaroscuro technique.
 And he often used this kind of light in his paintings, particularly in his self-portraits.

 Looking at his paintings, you’ll notice one light portrait lighting.
 How the short lighting hits the subject’s face is interesting.